webtime-studio/react-assessment-formula-1-spa/README.md

 # Frontend Assessment React SPA (Q4 2021)

+## Allowed Technologies

+- React, React-Router\*
+- JavaScript, TypeScript
+- Styled Components, CSS Modules\*\*

+\* It's possible to use custom setup or Create React App
+\*\* It's not allowed to use CSS frameworks like Bootstrap or Tailwind

 ## Application Description

 The purpose of this assessment is to check your familiarity with frontend technologies and methodologies, programming patterns and thought processes.